aria2/aria2/doc/manual-src/en/aria2c.rst

   downloads.
 Specifying 0 means no download result is kept.
 Default:
   ``1000``

+.. option:: --max-mmap-limit=<SIZE>

+  Set the maximum file size to enable mmap (see :option:`--enable-mmap` option).
+The file size is determined by the sum of all files contained in one download.
+For example, if a download contains 5 files, then file size is the total size of those files.
+If file size is strictly greater than the size specified in this option, mmap will be disabled.
+  Default: ``9223372036854775807``

 .. option:: --max-resume-failure-tries=<N>

   When used with :option:`--always-resume=false, <--always-resume>` aria2 downloads file from